CodeLits/langie-api-sdk/docs/components.md

 ### Global Defaults

-You can set global defaults for the `lt` component to avoid repeating common props:
+You can set global defaults for all translation functions and the `lt` component to avoid repeating common parameters:

 ```javascript
 // main.js